 The rules of Medici The Dice Game are quickly learned and internalized.
 The attraction of the game arises from the selection of the dice and the changing majorities of the five goods.
 Do I choose the higher number in order to have the most points in the ship, or rather a certain commodity in order to win the majority.
 The pressure is particularly high in a game for two.
 The ship with the highest number of points gives 20 points, the other person misses out and has to enter zero points for the round.
 In a game with three or four players, the second and third placed also receive points.
 In the solo version, a value of at least 20 must be achieved in order to receive any points.
 With 30 or more there is a point bonus.
 Alone the goal is to beat your own high score.

-Reiner Knizia did not win an innovation award for his interpretation of the “roll and write” trend.
-Does it have to be this now established sub-genre?
-No, especially not when a game is fun and entertaining even without a jumble of novel conceptual gimmicks.
-Medici: The Dice Games is independent enough in any case - and it falls under the roll-and-write games currently available.
-Not playful, but in terms of material and topic.
-The latter in particular is appealing because Knizia relies on the classic, which today can be described as charmingly aged.
+Reiner Knizia does not win an innovation award with his interpretation of the "Roll and write" trend.
+Does he have this is this now established sub-genre?
+No, especially not when a game is fun and entertaining without a jumble of new conceptual tricks.
+In any case, Medici: The Dice Games is independent enough – and it falls under the roll-and-write games currently available.
+Not in a playful way, but in terms of material and topic.
+The latter in particular knows how to please, because Knizia's return to the classic, which today can be described as charmingly aged.

-Otherwise, the concept sticks to the familiar framework of modern roll-and-write board games.
-Players are constantly faced with new decisions, but without overwhelming them.
-The downtime is small or even non-existent, after all, the “decision making” is also present in one's own move.
-Overall, all the games in the Medici series appeal to different types of players, the latest work is aimed primarily at casual gamers, but not exclusively.
-Fans of the genres are happy about alternatives, especially since the solo mode is more than useful.
+Otherwise, the concept sticks to the well-known framework of modern roll-and-write board games.
+Players are constantly faced with new decisions, but without being overwhelmed.
+The downtime is low to non-existent, after all the "decision making" is also present in your own turn.
+Overall, all games in the Medici series appeal to different types of players, with the latest work being aimed primarily at casual gamers, but not exclusively.
+Fans of the genre are happy about alternatives, especially since the solo mode is more than useful.

 Number of players: 2 to 6 players; Solo version

 Age: from 10 years

 Author: Reiner Knizia